IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

 Parameters
 ----------

+  dedicated_host_group (False, str, None)
+    Unique Identifier of the Dedicated Host Group where the instance will be placed

+  boot_volume (False, list, None)
+    None

+  default_trusted_profile_auto_link (False, bool, None)
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

   total_volume_bandwidth (False, int, None)
     The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  volume_attachments (False, list, None)
+  dedicated_host (False, str, None)
-    None
+    Unique Identifier of the Dedicated Host where the instance will be placed

-  boot_volume (False, list, None)
+  resource_group (False, str, None)
-    None
+    Instance template resource group

   name (False, str, None)
     Instance Template name

-  metadata_service_enabled (False, bool, False)
-    Indicates whether the metadata service endpoint is available to the virtual server instance

-  dedicated_host_group (False, str, None)
-    Unique Identifier of the Dedicated Host Group where the instance will be placed

-  placement_group (False, str, None)
+  zone (True, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance
+    (Required for new resource) Zone name

+  keys (True, list, None)
+    (Required for new resource) SSH key Ids for the instance template

   primary_network_interface (True, list, None)